Champ Rugby: Competition funding

 The RFU Championship clubs were in dispute with the RFU over funding for the competition and claimed that each club was owed £77,000 for the past three seasons, and will be owed a further £120,000 over the next four seasons.
 The clubs believed they should have received £295,000 in 2009–10, rising to £400,000 by 2015–16 and further believe there was a breach of contract on the part of the RFU.
 The RFU stated that the original funding was an estimate and by 2015–16 the figure will be £359,400.
 When the RFU announced the hiatus of promotion play-offs, it also announced funding increases from both itself and the Premiership, including a new system which ties some of the new funding to each Championship side's performance in the league season.
 The extra funding provided prior to 2016–17 was removed prior to the 2020–21 season.

 Sponsorship

 For sponsorship reasons, the competition was officially known as the Greene King IPA Championship between the 2013–14 and 2020–21 seasons.

+On 16 March 2026 the league announced a multi-year title partnership deal with Elior.
+Therefore, the league has become officially known as Elior Champ Rugby for the last quarter of the 2025-26 season and beyond.